le0-VV/one-click-yaagl-build/readme.md

 As mentioned, Yaagl may not be stable, the anime game may have visual glitches, especially around new areas.
 Give the game some time to load in everything properly, do not panic.

+Please use the official Yaagl release immediately after its released

 # Prerequisites

 Homebrew is required for buidling Yaagl, especially for this script.
 Install homebrew by following this guide (https://www.youtube.com/watch?v=IWJKRmFLn-g), or visit homebrew directly (https://brew.sh) if you're confident with commandline